 The journey begins

 I arrive at Ngurah Rai Airport—Bali, Indonesia—with raring excitement having long-awaited the much-needed escape from the monotony of civilized routine.
-The bags come down the conveyor belt and rundown, much like their owners, many of whom have traveled for nearly a day or more, including me, in the hopes of tasting paradise before being sucked back into the Western machine.
+The bags come down the conveyor beat and rundown, much like their owners, many of whom have traveled for nearly a day or more, including me, in the hopes of tasting paradise before being sucked back into the Western machine.

 Grabbing my backpack from the carrousel, I meander the winding passage past clueless tourists queuing at jacked-up ATMs.
 Birthed to an open lobby, sweat instantly begins dripping from my pores as the muggy night seeps in.
 Taxi drivers bustle about with their various ploys to grab my attention—a quick bit of bartering shows them I’m not the usual sucker who’s more than happy to fork over $40 as if hailing a cab outside JFK or YVR.

 Still getting ripped off I’m sure, a price is finally settled.
 I gaze out the open passenger window, puffing a cinnamon-flavored cigarette offered to me by the driver.
 Aside from stray dogs wandering the sidewalks and late-night card games in half-closed hole in the walls, the dead darkness of night enshroud Bali’s many secrets on the way to my hotel.